MLS Best Practices

 Rationale: Participant and subscriber use of MLS data feeds, including feeds provided to a participant’s designee(s) and vendors is an important function of the MLS, and enables brokers and licensees to serve their clients and customers.
 Information and access to authorized MLS data feeds needs to be readily understood and available.

-5. Best Practice: By July 1, 2022, MLSs will create with their vendors and leadership a written plan with a timeline and cost estimate to establish a native* RESO Data Dictionary compliant MLS for all listing content available to MLS participants and subscribers.
+5. Best Practice: By July 1, 2022, MLSs should create with their vendors and leadership a written plan with a timeline to convert all MLS Participant, Subscriber, and Participant designee data feeds to RESO Web API compliant services.

 Rationale: A native RESO Data Dictionary compliant MLS will ensure the efficient transfer of data in and out of the MLS for use with other Data Dictionary compliant tools and software.